loumonthjack/RPN-Calculator/README.md

  -- removeItems -- Removes from Space Array

  -- isInvalid -- Returns boolean, Storage Space has one or more Inputs

+Why this approach?
+I wanted to decouple the Interface, Compute and Storage of the Calculator.

+As a web dev..
+I thought the interface as browser, handler as server, and storage as db..
+Can't forget the input is the data.

+Had more time?
+Write using Typescript and Jest Testing.

 To Start Project: